pri-chan/pri-chan/README.md

 ###                                                           What is? 🤙

-My name is Priscila and I'm a student of technology at the Federal University of Santa Catarina. 👩‍💻
+My name is Priscila and I'm a student of technology at the Federal University of Santa Catarina. 👩‍💻 I am looking for how not to sleep in class 😴

 <!--